BlackHolePerturbationToolkit/GremlinEq/README.md

 Initial documentation can be found in doc/doc.pdf

-Doxygen documentation can be found in doc/html/index.html
+Doxygen documentation is automatically re-generated with each commit and can be found at: [http://bhptoolkit.org/GremlinEq/doc/](http://bhptoolkit.org/GremlinEq/doc/).
+You can also generate the documentation locally by running `doxygen` in the root folder.

 ## Authors